Igloo-Ctrl/Gif-Frames-to-Excel/README.md

 # Gif-Frames-to-Excel
-A programmatic way of converting the RGB values of each individual pixel in a GIF to data that can be further processed and inserted into an Excel document.
-The process, besides procuring the gif, resizing and splitting is all done automatically, assuming the correct parameters for your specific case are accounted for.
+A programmatic way of converting the RGB values of each individual pixel of an image into data, creating and configuring an Excel document and inputting the data.
+The script also creates a unique folder for the process and writes complementary VBA macros to faciliate the colouring.

 ![image](https://user-images.githubusercontent.com/107010803/205056554-e9f4eeee-58f0-4c6d-b2fe-12a11525db00.png)